edward62740/NixieDisplay/README.md

 # NixieDisplay

 C++ abstraction for controlling up to 6 nixie tubes.
-Compatible with most platforms that provide standard gpio write and delay/sleep functions.
+Compatible with most platforms that provide standard GPIO write and delay/sleep functions.

 ## Prerequisites
 * Any modern microcontroller